UzerTekton/nodatime-timezoneinfo-exporter/README.md

 - It does NOT rely on Windows built-in timezone data, therefore the project is cross-platform and portable.

-This program was meant for Unity scripting (in Udon for VRChat to be precise) and is tested to work in VRChat SDK 3.8.1,  but I don't know if the generated strings will work for any other purposes.
+This program was meant for generating serialized strings for use in Unity scripting (in Udon for VRChat to be precise) and is tested to work in VRChat SDK 3.8.1,  but I don't know if the generated strings will work for any other purposes.

 ## Prerequisites
 Requires: